RainbowMiner/RainbowMiner/README.md

 - **Multi-Platform (AMD, NVIDIA, CPU)**
 - **Profit auto-switch between mining programs and algorithm for GPUs & CPUs (optimized one for each vendor vs. one for each possible device combination)**
 - **Profit auto-switch between pools (AHashPool, BlazePool, BlockMasters, HashRefinery, MiningPoolHub, Nicehash, Ravenminer, YiiMP, ZergPool and Zpool)**
-- **Uses the top actual available miner programs (Bminer, Ccminer, Claymore, Dstm, EnemyZ, Sgminer and many more)**
+- **Uses the top actual available miner programs (Bminer, Ccminer, Claymore, Dstm, EnemyZ, Ewbf, Sgminer and many more)**
 - **Easy setup wizard with adhoc working default - click Start.bat and off you go (RainbowMiner will ask for your credentials, no hassle with editing configuration files)**
 - **Mining devices freely selectable**
 - **Finetune miner- and pool-configuration during runtime**